 Istanbul is a big and fascinating city and a dream destination for many travelers.
-With so much history and modern sides to it, it is the only city in the world that lies on 2 continents – Aia and Europe.
+With so much history and modern sides to it, it is the only city in the world that lies on 2 continents – Asia and Europe.

-If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first time flyers.
+If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first-time flyers.

-Genera Istanbul travel tips
+General Istanbul travel tips

 Arriving in Istanbul